Eliiijaaaaah/CryptoArbitrage/README.md

 # Dependencies
 curl libcurl library for C HTTP

-json-s library for handling JSON in C
+json-c library for handling JSON in C